addff/2310-ITT440/10% Individual Assignment/SAFIAH SAKINAH BINTI MOHAMMED FARIDUL/README.md

 What is Atom?

-Atom is a free and open-source text and source code editor for OS X, Linux, and Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub [1].
-Atom is a desktop application built using web technologies.
-Most of the extending packages have free software licenses and are community-built and maintained.
-It is written in Coffee Script and Less.
-It can also be used as an Integrated Development Environment (IDE).
+Atom is a free and open-source text and highly customizable source code editor for OS X, Linux, and Windows with support for plug-ins written in Node.js, developed by GitHub.
+Introduced in 2014, Atom swiftly garnered recognition within the developer community thanks to its extensibility, performance, and user-friendly interface.
+This report offers an insight into Atom's characteristics, capabilities, and its influence on the software development landscape.
-Atom is based on Electron, a framework that enables cross-platform desktop applications using Chromium and Node.js.
-This in a way allows Atom to be very flexible and “hackable” as the developers call it.
-Atom is a testament to the power of the Electron API and is a fast, customizable alternative to many other popular code editors.
-Users can easily extend it by developing rich packages or by editing configuration files that are open for modification Description of Atom

 Significant ofAtom